Supplies: Red and Green Felt, Fiberfill, Scissors, Sewing Machine, Red and Green thread for some hand stitching.

 Adding one additional step and a couple more minutes of time, your radish now looks ripe for the picking.

 Ready for my I heart fake food pun conclusion.
 Prepare yourself, it's pretty bad.
 Aren't these rad-ish?
 I know, terrible.
 How about you can't beet how cute these radishes are?

-I hope you enjoyed my felt radish tutorial.
-Make sure you continue to follow my 'I heart fake food' tutorials.
+If you enjoyed this felt radish tutorial, make sure you continue to follow my 'I heart fake food' tutorials.